 The second route you can use to travel by train from Shinjuku to Nikko is to choose the Tokkyu Limited-Express train.
 This train is a direct train, however, a reservation is required.

-The train will take around 1.45hr and will cost you 2620 Yen one way.
+The train will take around 1 hour and 45 minutes and will cost you 2620 Yen one way.

 Option 3: Tobu Limited Express from Asakusa

-If you are travelling one way from Tokyo to Nikko using Tobu Line’s Limited Express, it will cost you 2720 yen and will take around 1.45hr.
-For English speaking tourists, this line has a hostess who speaks in English.
+For English-speaking tourists, this line has a hostess who speaks in English.
 Therefore, if you have any questions regarding your destination in Nikko, the hostess will be ready to give you answers.

-- Nikko All Area Pass: Visit all the attractions including the world heritage site shires, Lake Chuzenji, Okunikko are and the Kinugawa Onsen as well.
+- Nikko All Area Pass: Visit all the attractions including the world heritage site Shires, Lake Chuzenji, Okunikko, and the Kinugawa Onsen as well.

-- Nikko City Area Pass (formerly known as the 2 Day Nikko Pass): Nikko 2 day pass is a no rush pass and gives plenty of time for sightseeing at the UNESCO site and enjoy the hot springs as well.
+- Nikko City Area Pass (formerly known as the 2-Day Nikko Pass): Nikko 2-day pass is a no-rush pass and gives plenty of time for sightseeing at the UNESCO site and enjoying the hot springs as well.

 - Theme Park & Nikko City Area Pass: Visit the world heritage site and the shires.
 Check out the famous theme park at the Kinugawa Onsen Area.
 Something here for everyone!

-- You can take a bus from Nikko train station up to the temple precinct for only 190yen, or you can take a 20 minute uphill walk and check out the town in mean time.
-(We took the walking option on the way back and stopped for a snack mid-way for some delicious crapes filled with lots of yummy calories!)
+- You can take a bus from Nikko train station up to the temple precinct for only 190 yen, or you can take a 20-minute uphill walk and check out the town in meantime.
+(We took the walking option on the way back and stopped for a snack mid-way for some delicious crepes filled with lots of yummy calories!)

 For more information about things to do in Nikko Japan and what are the best spots to put on your Nikko sightseeing list, subscribe to our blog.